knyquist/NP_SICP/README.md

 To run the code:
 1) type make to compile, kal becomes the executable

-       2) to run: type "./kal dataset bias_params > output"
+2) to run: type
+   ./kal dataset bias_params > output

 Notes: the dataset should have three columns:
             #time  force  position